ncatlab/nlab-content/pages/9/0/1/6/6109/content.md

 the "pushforward": the [[fiber integration]] of differential forms.

-Then then standard path integral for the particle is given by
+Then the standard path integral for the particle is given by

 1. pulling back functions along $X^{in}$;